 In the Arts programs at Strathmore Primary School, students have the opportunity to create, make, explore and respond to Art works in a variety of ways.
 Students make links between the Arts and other subject areas.
 Our Arts programs have specific goals or targets and we approach teaching the arts in different ways, depending on the specific type of art form.
 Our programs incorporate Art, Music and Performing Arts.

-Students gain skills, techniques and processes in a wide variety music and performing arts disciplines, e.g. playing instruments, getting into character in drama and remembering dance sequences.
-Through this program, students are exposed to a wide range of music, drama and dance works that they may not encounter otherwise.
+Through our Music program students gain skills and techniques in a wide variety music and performing arts disciplines, e.g. playing instruments, getting into character in drama and remembering dance sequences.
+Through this program, students are exposed to a wide range of music, drama and dance works that they may not otherwise encounter.
 Students have many opportunities to create their own music, dance and drama and the opportunity to reflect on it as part of the learning process.
-Co-operative learning, team-building, PBS principles provide students with positive social and emotional development.
-It also helps to develop leadership within our students.
-Every second year, all classes have the opportunity to participate in a musical production.
+Cooperative learning and our school’s PBS values provide students with positive social and emotional development.
+This aspect also helps to develop leadership within our students.
+Every second year, all classes have the opportunity to participate in a whole school production.